RStuckey1/MakingThatReadMe/README.md

 - [License](#license)

 ## Installation
-add npm inquirier and run js node
+add npm inquirier through the command line.

 ## Usage
 fill in the prompts